-(1) Foreign currency translation adjustments are not adjusted for income taxes as they relate to permanent investments in our international subsidiaries.
+(1) Other comprehensive (loss) income is net of immaterial taxes for the three and six months ended July 30, 2016 and August 1, 2015 for both net unrealized gains (losses) on available-for-sale investments and accumulated other comprehensive loss.
+Foreign currency translation adjustments are not adjusted for income taxes as they relate to permanent investments in our international subsidiaries.